tornadocash/tornado-core/README.md

 1. `npm install`
 1. `cp .env.example .env`
-1. `npm run build:circuit` - this may take 10 minutes or more
+1. `npm run build` - this may take 10 minutes or more
-1. `npm run build:contract`
-1. `npm run browserify`
 1. `npx ganache-cli`
 1. `npm run test` - optionally run tests.
 It may fail for the first time, just run one more time.